stackedlol/life-os/compsci/programming/languages/javascript/closures.md

 ---

 ### what are closures?
-- [[functions]] that remembers variables from the place it was created even after that outer function is done running
+- [[compsci/programming/languages/javascript/functions]] that remembers variables from the place it was created even after that outer function is done running

 ### why closures?
 - creates custom, reusable logic (counters, settings, toggles)